-Here are a few general rules for budgeting a vacation:
+A few general rules for a vacation budget

-But how exactly is someone like Lopez going to save money?
-Her trip from Arizona to Europe’s micro-states, including Liechtenstein, Monaco and Vatican City, could be a budgetary black hole.
+Track every detail.
+How exactly is someone like Lopez going to save money?
+Her trip from Arizona to Europe’s micro-states, including Lichtenstein, Monaco and Vatican City, could be a budgetary black hole.
 She listed every destination, every hotel and every activity on the spreadsheet and shared it with her travel companions.

 “By doing this, we determined that a Eurail Pass would be a good idea, so we bought them on sale,” she says.
 “We were able to book flights on days that were cheaper.
 We got good prices on hotels.
 And we made the best use of our reward points.”